Powerlearnproject/se-day1-assignment-Machuge27/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

-The Invention of Structured Programming (1960s-70s): Introduced concepts like modularity and code blocks, improving readability and maintainability.
+<mark>The Invention of Structured Programming (1960s-70s): Introduced concepts like modularity and code blocks, improving readability and maintainability.
 The Emergence of Object-Oriented Programming (1980s): Encouraged modular, reusable code with encapsulation, inheritance, and polymorphism, leading to easier software updates.
 Agile Manifesto and Agile Development (2001):*Shifted focus to flexibility and collaboration, enabling faster response to changes and iterative delivery.